-The Corporation will continue to provide strong financial management and a well maintained roadway for a quality driving experience.
+The Corporation will continue to provide strong financial management and a safe, well maintained roadway for a quality driving experience.

 Lee Rankin.
-P.Eng.President
+P.Eng.
+President

-General Manager
+General Manager's Letter

-The Cobequid Pass is an essential part of the Province's highway system, providing a modern, well maintained highway that is part of the TransCanada Highway which connects Nova Scotia to the rest of the Country.
+The Cobequid Pass is an essential part of the Province's highway system, providing a safe, well maintained highway that is part of the TransCanada Highway which connects Nova Scotia to the rest of the Country.

-Traffic remained strong, as 3.1 million vehicles passed through the Toll Plaza in fiscal 2014-15, of which 78% were cars and 22% commercial vehicles.
-This is a small decrease of 1.3% over the previous fiscal year.
+2015-16 traffic hit its highest level ever, with 3.3 million vehicles passing through the Toll Plaza, of which 79% were cars and 21% commercial vehicles.
+This is a significant increase of 7% over the previous fiscal year.

-In comparison to original forecasted traffic, automobile traffic is up 39%, while truck traffic is down 15%.
-Tolling revenue remained constant in fiscal 2014-15, reflecting the slight decrease in traffic volume.
+In comparison to the original traffic forecast, automobile traffic is up 45%, while truck traffic is down 14%.
+Tolling revenue increased by 5.5% fiscal 2015-16, reflecting the increase in traffic volume.

 In the summer of 2013, the Corporation embarked on a 5 year program to repave the entire Cobequid Pass.
-The repaving includes milling off 50mm of the existing surface and replacing it with two lifts of new asphalt, widening of the existing roadway from 9.5 to 10.9 metres, replace all existing guardrail and re-gravel all shoulders.
+The repaving includes milling off 50mm of the existing surface and replace with two lifts of new asphalt, widening of the existing roadway from 9.5 to 10.9 metres, replace all existing guardrail and re-gravel all shoulders.

-During 2014-15, the 2nd year of the program, the Corporation expended \$5.2 million on the repaving.
+During 2015-16, the 3rd year of the program, the Corporation expended \$5.3 million on the repaving.

-This report provides a broad overview of the history and administrative structure of the Corporation, and the traffic and financial operation of the Cobequid Pass for fiscal 2014-15.
+This report provides a broad overview of the history and administrative structure of the Corporation, and the traffic and financial operation of the Cobequid Pass for fiscal 2015-16.
 The financial statements are in accordance with the International Financial Reporting Standards.
 The accompanying notes provide a thorough explanation of the financial details of the Corporation's operations.